0xFireball/dynDB-x/README.md

 The only time the data needs to be deserialized is when the user queries for raw JSON!

+All the code used for flattened JSON object manipulation is encapsulated into a reusable .NET Core library!
+See `dynDBx\src\IridiumIon.JsonFlat2`.
+All code in this project is licensed under the AGPLv3.

 ### Much better solution (improvements!)

 The previously described is definitely not the best solution, though it is relatively